Sweet Honey in the Rock

-Sweet Honey in the Rock is an all-woman, African-American a cappella ensemble.
-They are an American three-time Grammy Award–nominated troupe who express their history as black women through song, dance, and sign language.
+Sweet Honey in the Rock are an all-female, African-American a cappella ensemble.
+They are a three-time Grammy Award–nominated troupe who express their history as black women through song, dance, and sign language.
 Originally a four-person ensemble, the group has expanded to five-part harmonies, with a sixth member acting as a sign-language interpreter.
 Although the members have changed over five decades, the group continues to sing and perform worldwide.

 Musical career

 Sweet Honey in the Rock was founded in 1973 by Bernice Johnson Reagon, who was teaching a vocal workshop with the Washington, D.C.
 Black Repertory Company.
-Reagon retired from the group in 2004.
+It was going to be group of 10 to 13 people, (women and men) but because of life getting in the way for a lot of people, the group officially started with only four women, who were Bernice Johnson Reagon, Louise Robinson, Carol Lynn Maillard, and Mie Fredericks.
+And after singing 5 songs together they said "This is it!"
 The name of the group was derived from a song, based on Psalm 81:16, which tells of a land so rich that when rocks were cracked open, honey flowed from them.
 Johnson has said that this first song in which four women blended their voices was so powerful, that there was no question what the name of the group should be.
 The ensemble's most powerful messages are proclaimed through an enormous catalog of songs addressing the world's woes.
 They are currently occupied with immigration injustices, congressional greed and lack of compassion for citizens, the environmental imbalance, racial issues and women's issues.

+The founder's retirement

+In December 2002, Reagon announced to the other then-current members of Sweet Honey in the Rock that she would be retiring from the group after the 30th anniversary year (2003).
+She told the other members that if they wanted to continue without her, she would support and accept that, but if not then 2003 would be Sweet Honey in the Rock's final year.
+The other members of Sweet Honey decided to continue singing and performing shows without her, and they did three days of auditioning with 10 different women, who either were a substitute/former singer or someone that the members knew personally.
+After 3 days, they decided to pick two singers to rejoin Sweet Honey in the Rock: Louise Robinson (who was the second member of Sweet Honey and one of the original members of the group, who stayed from 1973 to 1976) and Arnae Batson (who is the 22nd Sweet Honey singer, who had been a substitute singer since 1994).
+By 2004, Reagon started to leave the group and then sometimes temporarily come back to perform with them between 2004 and 2006, before completely retiring in 2006.